buptcozy/koordinator/docs/proposals/scheduling/20220701-schedule-gang.md

 In this proposal, we implement the Less function to gather pods belongs to same gang.
 The specific queuing rule is:

-1.Firstly, compare the priorities of the two pods, the higher priority is at the front of the queue.
+1. Firstly, compare the priorities of the two pods, the higher priority is at the front of the queue.

-2.Secondly, compare create-time-stamp of two pods, if pod belongs to a gang, then we compare create-time-stamp of the gang, the one created first will be at the front of the queue.
+2. Secondly, compare create-time-stamp of two pods, if pod belongs to a gang, then we compare create-time-stamp of the gang, the one created first will be at the front of the queue.

-3.Finally, compare pod's namespace, if pod belongs to a gang, then we compare gang name.
+3. Finally, compare pod's namespace, if pod belongs to a gang, then we compare gang name.

 ```go
 type QueueSortPlugin interface{